auth0-samples/auth0-acul-samples/react-js/README.md

 ## Deployment

 This sample includes a GitHub Actions workflow for automated deployment to AWS S3.
-See [DEPLOYMENT.md](../DEPLOYMENT.md) for configuration details.
+See [DEPLOYMENT.md](DEPLOYMENT.md) for complete setup instructions or [.github/GITHUB_ACTIONS.md](.github/GITHUB_ACTIONS.md) for workflow details.

 ## Documentation